RobTillaart/I2CKeyPad8x8/README.md

 ### Debouncing threshold

 **Experimental**

-Since version 0.3.0, the library implements a debounce threshold.
+Since version 0.3.0, the library implements an experimental debounce threshold which is non-blocking.

 If a key bounces, it can trigger multiple interrupts, while the purpose is to act like only one keypress.
-The debounce threshold prevents reading a key too fast.
+The debounce threshold results in a fast return of **getKey()** (with **I2C_KEYPAD8x8_THRESHOLD**) if called too fast.
-The default value of the threshold is zero to be backwards compatible.
-The value is set in microseconds, with a maximum of 65535 ~65 milliseconds, which is about 16 keys per second.

 The default value of the debounce threshold is zero to be backwards compatible.

-  //  value in microseconds, max 65535 us
+The value is set in milliseconds, with a maximum of 65535 ==> about 65 seconds or 1 minute.
+A value of 1 still allows ~1000 **getKey()** calls per second (in theory).
+A value of 65535 can be used e.g. for a delay after entering a wrong key code / password.
+Setting a high value might result in missed keypresses so use with care.

+The default value of the debounce threshold is zero to be backwards compatible.

 - **void setDebounceThreshold(uint16_t value = 0)** set the debounce threshold,
+value in milliseconds, max 65535.
-default value is zero, to reset its value.
+The default value is zero, to reset its value.
 - **uint16_t getDebounceThreshold()** returns the set debounce threshold.
+- **uint32_t getLastTimeRead()** returns the time stamp of the last valid read key (or NOKEY).
+This variable is used for the debounce, and may be used for other purposes too.
+E.g. track time between keypresses.

-If a debounce threshold is set, and **getKey()** is called too fast, the function will return **I2C_KEYPAD8x8_THRESHOLD** (255).
+If a debounce threshold is set, and **getKey()** or **getChar()** is called too fast, these functions will return **I2C_KEYPAD8x8_THRESHOLD** (255).

 Feedback welcome!

 ### Basic working